AndrewE23/SQL_Project/cleaning_data.md

 ```

 ### Issue #3: Deleting Duplicates
-I checked *sales_report*, *products*, and *all_sessions*, and *analytics*, and found duplicates only in the second of these two tables. *all_sessions* is cleaned with the following:
+I checked *sales_report*, *products*, and *all_sessions*, and *analytics*, and found duplicates only in *analytics* is cleaned with the following:
 ```
---productsku is the primary key, but visitid helps differentiate beween different sessions that we don't delete other users' sessions just for viewing the same pages
+--The item's price is meant to be the primary key, but visitid helps differentiate between users DELETE FROM analytics
-DELETE FROM all_sessions2
 	WHERE EXISTS (select 1
-              	FROM all_sessions2 t2
+              	FROM analytics t2
+				JOIN all_sessions
+				ON t2.visitid = analytics.visitid
-              	WHERE t2.visitid = all_sessions2.visitid and
+              	WHERE t2.visitid = analytics.visitid and
-					t2.productsku = all_sessions2.productsku and
+					t2.unit_price = all_sessions.productprice and
-                    	t2.ctid > all_sessions2.ctid
+                    	t2.ctid > analytics.ctid
              	);
 ```